jackyzha0/quartz/content/Guitar.md

 ### Arpeggio

-An [[./Arpeggio|arpeggio]] is a type of [[./Chords|broken chord]] in which the notes that compose a chord are individually sounded in a progressive rising or descending order.
+An [[Arpeggio|arpeggio]] is a type of [[Chords|broken chord]] in which the notes that compose a chord are individually sounded in a progressive rising or descending order.
 Arpeggios on keyboard instruments may be called _rolled chords_.

 ```md
 e|--------2-----------------|